pluim003/dockerhub_influx/README.md

 I used the docker-hub-exporter for a while which exports data to a Promotheus-database.
 Created by https://github.com/badsmoke .
 But didn't like the way stuff was stored and with zero knowledge of golang I couldn't get it the way I wanted it.

-### To do

-Maybe enter a username instead of image-names to get all images by a specific user.